Original Bronze Sculptures

 Click here to see photographs of all the auction action, including a short video of the conclusion.

-Sculptor Pat Childress pictured above with seven Veteran Heroes who were featured guests at the recent George Strait "Vaqueros del Mar" charity golf tournament held at Tapatio Springs Golf Resort in Boerne, Texas.
-Childress' "A Helping Hand" bronze trophy sculpture went for a record $95,000 with all proceeds benefitting David Feherty's Troops First Foundation.
+Sculptor Pat Childress pictured above with seven Veteran Heroes who were featured guests at the 2021 George Strait "Vaqueros del Mar" charity golf tournament held at Tapatio Springs Golf Resort in Boerne, Texas.
+Childress' "A Helping Hand" bronze trophy sculpture went for a record $95,000 with all proceeds benefitting David Feherty's Troops First Foundation. <2022 Update...serial number 2 of 30 was auctioned off at the October 2022 VDM event for $65,000, contributing to well over $150,000 in total charitable contributions to Troops First!>

 Most every dog owner goes through the misery of having to put an aging companion down, for the good of the pet.
 Still, it's heart-wrenching to watch a faithful canine friend on their way out.
 This sculpture depicts an older man playing with his dog for the last time prior to the pet's exit from this world.
 The owner holds a stick in his right hand while comforting his dog with both arms.
 The pet rests his paw on the knee of his owner, the sole caregiver and friend of the animal for more than a decade.